Theodor Avé-Lallemant

-Johann Theodor Friedrich Avé-Lallemant (born 2 February 1806 in Magdeburg; d.
-9 November 1890 in Hamburg) was a German musician and music teacher.
+Johann Theodor Friedrich Avé-Lallemant (2 February 1806 in Magdeburg – 9 November 1890 in Hamburg) was a German musician and music teacher.

 Family and personal life

 The son of a music teacher, Avé-Lallemant studied music (French horn, organ, and piano) from the age of nine, in Greifswald and Lübeck, before settling in Hamburg in 1828.
 Here he worked as a music teacher until 1874 and came to play a leading role in the Hanseatic city's music life.
 Thus, in 1838 he was appointed to the board of directors of the Philharmonic Society (Philharmonie), eventually becoming its chairman and director of concerts.
 In 1841, he organized the third North German Music Festival in Hamburg, the largest event of its kind in Germany, and in 1847 he was one of the founders of the "Hamburger Tonkünstlerverein" (Musicians' Association).

 Avé-Lallemant married, in 1840, Wilhelmina of the Jauch family, the daughter of a wealthy Hamburg merchant.
 They had six children, and the godfathers of two of their sons were Robert Schumann and Johannes Brahms.
 Avé-Lallemant was also on friendly terms with other notable musicians, including Clara Schumann, Joseph Joachim, and Julius Stockhausen.